 The Zambia-Zimbabwe Joint Industrialisation Programme is a flagship programme of the COMESA Secretariat whose aim is to increase the production of industrial goods and services for the bilateral market of the two Member States and deepening regional integration by expanding intra-regional trade.
 During 2021, a Memorandum of Understanding was signed by Ministers responsible for Industry in the two Member States on 18 March 2021.
 Additionally, the Secretariat mobilized resources by engaging cooperating partners to finance key studies.
-Notably, two studies were commissioned with the support of the United Nations Economic Commission for Africa (UNECA) Southern Region Office (SRO) namely, a pre-feasibility study on the establishment and management of a common agro-industrial park between Zambia and Zimbabwe and a study on the development of a harmonised policy, legal and regulatory and institutional framework for the establishment and management of a common agro-industrial park between Zambia and Zimbabwe.
-Further UNIDO undertook the financing of a detailed feasibility study of the proposed common agro-industrial park whilst the AfDB supported Zambia and Zimbabwe to secure financing for implementation through available facilities.
+Notably, two studies were commissioned with the support of the United Nations Economic Commission for Africa (UNECA) Southern Region Office (SRO) namely, a pre-feasibility study on the establishment and management of a common agro-industrial park between Zambia and Zimbabwe and a study on the development of a harmonised policy, legal and regulatory and institutional framework for the establishment and management of a common agro-industrial park between Zambia and Zimbabwe and a study on the development of a common agro-industrial park whilst the AfDB supported Zambia and Zimbabwe to secure financing for implementation through available facilities.
 Furthermore, the programme continued to undertake resource mobilisation efforts for various activities related to industry and private sector development.